 Scoring a lower APR generally requires excellent credit.
 But if you don’t fall into that category, there are still a few ways you can get into your lender’s good graces.
 If you don’t automatically qualify for a lower APR, here are a few steps you can consider taking.

 - Compare cards beforehand.
-Paying close attention to the fine print and opting for the card with the lowest APR can save you tons in the long run.
+Pay close attention to a card’s fine print and opt for a card with a lower APR — this can save you tons in the long run.
 So take your time and shop around before settling on one specific card.

 - Improve your credit score.
 Chipping away at your balances and consistently making payments on time can help you boost your score and qualify for a lower APR.

-- Take advantage of 0 percent introductory offers.
-Consider transferring your credit balance to a card with an introductory 0 percent promotion.
+- Take advantage of 0 percent introductory APR offers.
+Consider transferring your credit card balance to a card with a 0 percent intro APR offer.
 This could help you save money in interest while you’re paying down your balance.

 - Negotiate with your issuer.
 Asking for a lower APR can go a long way if you don’t already qualify for one.
 Call your credit card issuer and ask.
 It might agree to lower your interest rate in order to keep you as a customer.